forwards/website_source/content/edu/chicago.md

 ### Questions

-Please email angela [at] rladies.org with any questions, and see <a href="http://forwards.github.io/edu/" target="_blank">here</a> for more information.
+Please email angela [at] rladies.org with any questions, and see <a href="http://forwards.github.io/edu/" target="_blank">the main Education page</a> for more information about Forwards teaching initiatives.